jazzband/django-admin-sortable/README.md

 django-admin-sortable is currently used in production.

-### What's new in 1.7.3?
+### What's new in 1.7.4?
-- Travis CI integration
-- get_next/previous instance methods
+- Non-sortable parent models can now have sortable child models without having to override templates thanks to the new `NonSortableParentAdmin` class.

 ### Future